nrkn/js1k-2019/README.md

 level.

-The sword starts as a small knife and gets bigger (and more effective against the monsters) as you pick up more sword upgrades
+The sword starts as a small knife and gets bigger (and more effective against the monsters) as you pick up more sword upgrades.
+It's drawn dynamically because having five different sprites for the sword and adding code to overlay that over the player sprite would have been really expensive.

 ![sword](public/819b253b0c1eeff93ffefa8becbe9bf68579e035.png)

-This addition really blew the byte count out - I didn't make a note, but it was around 1200 bytes
+This addition really blew the byte count out - I didn't make a note, but it was at least 1200 bytes now.
+However, it made the game so much better that I really wanted to keep it.

-From here, I won't show any more screenshots, but to get it under, I basically:
+To get it under, I basically:

-- removed the floor sprite
+- removed the floor sprite entirely - it wasn't just the 7 bytes for the sprite, but also the logic in the map generator to make two different floor types, and all the collision logic had to know that both floor types were walkable
-- changed it so that swords and potions just shared the same "item" sprite and you didn't know what it was until you picked it up - yuck
+- changed it so that swords and potions just shared the same "item" sprite and you didn't know what it was until you picked it up - yuck - this was disgusting but I was struggling to get the bytes down
-- removed all the colours except walls and player/monster health
+- removed all the colours except walls and player/monster health - this removed a lot of visual interest but saved a lot of bytes

 I was *not* happy with this version, so I golfed as hard as I could in order to:

 - have separate potion/sword sprites again
-- have the exit have its own sprite
 - add some colour back in

 I golfed so well, that in the end I was able to also add:

+- have the exit have its own sprite instead of a statue that looked like the player, I wanted to a) have a nod to this year's theme and b) have something distinct that wouldn't confuse people
-- monsters drop a potion instead of a sword if your sword is already at max
+- monsters drop a potion instead of a sword if your sword is already at max, it was bothering me getting sword upgrades that I didn't need
-- an extra monster sprite

-...and that's where I'm calling it a day!
+- an extra monster sprite! this actually only ended up being a handful of bytes and if I had more room I would add another one or two.

 ## License